jouven/gproxy-ghostgraz/README.md

 https://github.com/jouven/BNCSUtil

-Run (in hasherQt source directory or pointing to it):
+Run (in gproxy-ghostgraz source directory or pointing to it):

     qmake